Terry's TMG Tips

 Other articles, found on the main Languages page, or linked in appropriate places below, provide more detail on related features.

-While TMG has significant capabilities to operate in various languages, there are still some aspects of the program that reveal it's English-language basis.
+While TMG has significant capabilities to operate in various languages, there are still some aspects of the program that reveal it's English-language foundation.
 This article discusses some of them, and offers some suggestions for dealing with them.

 Topics Included in this Article

-Dealing with English month names
+Inputting Dates Dealing with English month names

-Fixing English field labels
+Names and Places Fixing English field labels

-Translating source components
+Sources Translating source components

-Issues with standard Flags
+Flags Issues with standard Flags

 Inputting Dates